Acellera/htmd/doc/CodingStyle.md

     doctest.testmod()
 ```

-The "ELLIPSIS" line indicates that match with dots is flexible.
+The `doctest: +ELLIPSIS` comment indicates that match with dots is flexible.
-Other possibly useful directives are SKIP and NORMALIZE_WHITESPACE.
+Other possibly useful directives are `SKIP` and `NORMALIZE_WHITESPACE`.
 You can also

   * run tests placed in strings (not in documentation) as in `builder/charmm.py`
   * run tests placed in external files with `doctest.testfile('doctest_in_help.rst')`